 When you’re entertaining friends and family (or you’re a BBQ newbie), it can sometimes be hard to tell when your grill is hot enough to cook on – and in what order you should put all the food on.

-So let’s consider in more detail how long it takes each type of BBQ to heat up, whether you should precook some food first – and we’ll then provide a list of what order various foods should on the grill to make it easy for you
+So let’s consider in more detail how long it takes each type of BBQ to heat up, whether you should precook some food first – and we’ll then provide a list of what various foods should be on the grill to make it easy for you.

 When is Your BBQ Ready To Start Cooking?

 The answer to that question is: it depends.
 It depends on what type of BBQ grill you have – gas or charcoal.

 Gas or charcoal?
 The Great Grill Debate.
 Which is better?
 As with everything else having to do with BBQ – if you ask three people you will get at least four opinions.
 Strong opinions.

 High heat or indirect?
 Do you sear or “reverse sear”?
 How about the two-zone method (or “redneck sous vide”, as Meathead Goldwyn says).
 Are you grilling like your grandparents – who were totally wrong?